jrsaruo/SafeDefaultsKit/README.md

 ## Installation
 ### CocoaPods
 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
-You can install it with the following command:

 To integrate SafeDefaultsKit into your Xcode project using CocoaPods, add the following line to your `Podfile` and run `pod install`.